Skip to content

 Field Type Default Description

-language String.t() Language
+language String.t() Language name used to parse this chunk.

-total_chunks integer() Total chunks
+total_chunks integer() Total number of chunks the file was split into.

-comments list(CommentInfo) [] Comments
+comments list(CommentInfo) \[\] Comments contained within this chunk.

-docstrings list(DocstringInfo) [] Docstrings
+docstrings list(DocstringInfo) \[\] Docstrings contained within this chunk.

-has_error_nodes boolean() Whether error nodes
+has_error_nodes boolean() Whether this chunk contains any tree-sitter error nodes.

 CodeChunk